 Know before you go

-Please avoid trampling the hay crop (May to June) and disturbing grazing animals (August to Feb).
+If you have a permit, please avoid trampling the hay crop (May to June) and disturbing grazing animals (August to Feb).

+Access by permit only.
 Reserve can be accessed via a public footpath that crosses the site, running north-south, just inside the western boundary.
 Visitors are advised to keep to the marked paths so to avoid disturbing the wildlife.

 When to visit